os2datascanner/os2webscanner/src/os2datascanner/engine2/pipeline/README.md

 testing and debugging purposes; a multiplexer like `screen` or `tmux` is obviously recommended!)

+The repository includes `systemd` service templates for managing arbitrarily many appropriately-isolated instances of each pipeline stage; the use of these is recommended, but not required.
+See the `contrib/systemd/` folder for more information.

 Stages are normal Python CLI programs and can be started with `python3 -m os2datascanner.engine2.pipeline.*stage-name*`.
 All of them have various parameters to tweak their AMQP interactions; run one with the `--help`